jyellick/obc-docs/protocol-spec.md

 * **POST /devops/invoke**
 * **POST /devops/query**

 Use the Devops APIs to deploy, invoke, and query chaincodes.
 The deploy request requires the client to supply a `path` parameter, pointing to the location of the chaincode in the file system.
 The response to a deploy request is either a message containing a confirmation of successful chaincode deployment or an error, containing a reason for the failure.
-It also contains the generated chaincode `name`, which is to be used in subsequent invocation and query transactions to identify the deployed chaincode.
+It also contains the generated chaincode `name` in the `message` field, which is to be used in subsequent invocation and query transactions to identify the deployed chaincode.

-To deploy, supply the required ChaincodeSpec payload, defined in section [3.1.2.2](#3122-transaction-specification).
+To deploy a chaincode, supply the required ChaincodeSpec payload, defined in section [3.1.2.2](#3122-transaction-specification).

 Deploy Request:
 ```